 Prepare good answers:

-Use all the information to prepare an impactful answer of “What do you know about the company” or “Why do you want to work for our company”.
+Use all the information to prepare an impactful answer to “What do you know about the company” or “Why do you want to work for our company” questions.

 You will be amazed to see how quickly you will get hired by following all the steps and presenting yourself as best fit person for the job.